Buhari felicitates with Osinbajo for surviving helicopter crash - Vanguard News Nigeria

 The presidential aide posted: “ President @MBuhari has praised what he called “the tenacious spirit’’ of Vice-President @ProfOsinbajo,’’ who survived a helicopter crash in Kogi state.’’

-The News Agency of Nigeria (NAN) reports that the vice-president and nine others had on Saturday escaped unhurt when a hired helicopter conveying them to Kabba, Kogi state, crash-landed.
+The vice-president and nine others had on Saturday escaped unhurt when a hired helicopter conveying them to Kabba, Kogi state, crash-landed.

 The vice-president has been receiving solidarity messages from within and outside the country since the incident occurred.